jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 specification are syntactically legal anywhere in a module if and only if ``-XLinearTypes`` is turned on.

-This proposal only introduces new type for functions, it does not affect the run-time system, and does not enforce resource-safety by itself.
-Linear types are meant to be used in the design of abstractions, in particular to enforce resource safety.
+This proposal only introduces a new type for functions.
+It does not affect the runtime system, optimization passes or code generation.

 Definition
 ~~~~~~~~~~